Following style rules and the principles that underpin the rules will ensure consistency.

 OFF

-We would appreciate your consent to use a local storage key to remember your menu selections as you navigate our website:
+You can give or withdraw your consent to use a local storage key to remember your menu selections when you revisit our website:

 Type: